Still Lively, a participatory visual arts programme of activities, exhibitions and events, created by and with older people.

-Our recent projects for pregnancy and early years, children 5 – 11 years and young people have focused on empowering individuals to be smokefree, and supporting them to live healthier, longer, happier lives.
+Our recent projects for children 5 – 11 years and young people have focused on supporting children to express and share their feelings and empowering young people to be smokefree, supporting them to live healthier, longer, happier lives.
 Creative wellbeing work with adults has provided unique access and engagement with the arts and artists, offering a rare opportunity to learn artistic skills, meet new people and take a break from the stress of everyday life.
 Our work with older people has continued to find dynamic and innovative ways to enable older people to participate in the arts.

 Current clients and partners include Public Health teams in Dudley, Walsall, Sandwell and Wolverhampton, Wolverhampton Art Gallery, Staffordshire County Council, Choices Housing Association.

 Creative Health represents the West Midlands at the Culture and Wellbeing Alliance.

 The Culture, Health and Wellbeing Alliance